Manifold: Identifying points of a manifold

-It is possible to define different points of a manifold to be same.
+It is possible to define different points of a manifold to be the same point.
 This can be visualized as gluing these points together in a single point, forming a quotient space.
 There is, however, no reason to expect such quotient spaces to be manifolds.
 Among the possible quotient spaces that are not necessarily manifolds, orbifolds and CW complexes are considered to be relatively well-behaved.
 An example of a quotient space of a manifold that is also a manifold is the real projective space, identified as a quotient space of the corresponding sphere.

 One method of identifying points (gluing them together) is through a right (or left) action of a group, which acts on the manifold.
 Two points are identified if one is moved onto the other by some group element.
 If M is the manifold and G is the group, the resulting quotient space is denoted by M / G (or G \ M).

 Manifolds which can be constructed by identifying points include tori and real projective spaces (starting with a plane and a sphere, respectively).